The School of Journalism and Mass Communication awards approximately $225,000 in scholarships and awards annually!

-NOTE: A separate application is NOT required for each award, just complete the one application.
+NOTE: A separate application is NOT required for each SJMC award listed, just complete one portal application.

 SJMC Study Abroad Scholarships

 Each semester SJMC students can apply for the School's Study Abroad Scholarship.
 The application for the Study Abroad Scholarship can be found at this link: Study Abroad application

 Other Scholarships and Awards